ByteGuard-HQ/byteguard-file-validator-net/README.md

 -   File size limits
 -   File signatures (magic numbers) to detect spoofed types
 -   Specification conformance for Office Open XML / Open Document Formats (`.docx`,  `.xlsx`,  `.pptx`,  `.odt`)
+-   Malware scan result using a varity of scanners (_requires the addition of a specific ByteGuard.FileValidator scanner package_)

 > ⚠️ **Important:** This library should be part of a **defense-in-depth** strategy.
 It does not replace antivirus scanning, sandboxing, or other security controls.